JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/index.md

 ### Locale Structure and Standards

-A locale identifier follows the language-script-region format, using standardized ISO codes:
+A locale identifier follows the (`language-SCRIPT-REGION`) format, using standardized ISO codes:

 ```
 language-SCRIPT-REGION